unicorncoder101/unicorncoder101/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Maddie
 ==============================================================================================================================

-Full stack sometimes.
+Fullstack Developer.
 -----------------------------------------

 I enjoy creating software applications that are both visually stunning and intuitive for the user.

 * 🌍  I'm based in Texas y'all!
-* 🧠  I'm learning the MERN stack and scalable cloud based applications.
+* 🧠  MEAN stack and scalable cloud based applications.
-* 🤝  I'm open to collaborating on frontend projects
+* 🤝  Oen to collaborating on projects
-* ⚡  Developer by day.
-Unicorn by night. . . no more no less.
+* 💡  Digital solutions enthusiast!

 ### Skills